benknight/section-subnav/readme.txt

 == Description ==

 This is a simple plugin that was born out of working on several projects with sectional navigations.
-For example, consider the following common navigation tree structure:
+For example, consider the following menu as set from Appearance > Menus in the WordPress admin:

+`
 * Home
 * Item
 * About Us
- * Sub-item #1
+ * Sub-item
- * Sub-item #2
+ * Sub-item
 * Item
 * Item
+`

 Then, whenever on the "About Us" page or any of its sub-items, it would output that peice of the navigation:

+`
 * About Us
- * Sub-item #1
+ * Sub-item
- * Sub-item #2
+ * Sub-item
+`

 This is particularly useful for websites that have a top horizontal navigation which shows top-level items and want to show a vertical subnavigation in the sidebar.

-This plugin works by parsing the output of the `wp_nav_menu` function as XML and analyzing the CSS class hooks (current-menu-ancestor, current-menu-item, and current-menu-parent).
-Because it uses PHP's SimpleXML library it therefore requires PHP 5+.
-It uses the theme's registered menu locations.

-This plugin also exposes the `section_subnav()` function for theme developers to use as a template tag to manually place a subnav inside the theme.
-Here is the usage:
+This plugin also exposes the `section_subnav()` function for theme developers to use as a template tag to manually place a subnav inside the theme:

 `<?php

-	section_subnav( array( // defaults
+	section_subnav( array(
 		'before_widget' => '<nav id="section-subnav" class="widget widget_section-subnav">',
 		'after_widget' => "</nav>",
 		'before_title' => '<h3 class="section-subnav-title widget-title">',